 - When Malays guess this, I can understand.
 I was more surprised when I went into a store last week and asked the Pakistani uncle “Adakah jual songkok disitok?”
 (Do you sell malay hats here? …in Malay.)
 He cocked his head to the side as if to wonder why I would speak Malay to him and answered gently, “Nai, beta.”
 (No, my child.…in Urdu.)

 - The boiled sheepskin hat I was wearing at the time contributed enormously, I’m sure.

 - Back when I was barely aware of where Malaysia was, and had not yet sprouted facial hair.
 In fact it was about 12 hours after I had taken shahada.

-- No, I’m not kidding.
-It wasn’t a first-off impression though.
-I was working this temp job and had been there several weeks when a few of the black guys I worked with started telling this white girl that I was black.
-I don’t know what they could possibly have presented as evidence besides the fact that Islam is the Black Man’s Religion ™ – I wasn’t in the room.
-I come walking in and she says to me, totally taken in, “Zayn, are you black?”
-I wish I had been quick-witted enough to string her along for a while, but instead I just burst out laughing.
+- I was working this temp job and had been there several weeks when a few of the Black guys I worked with started telling this white girl that I was Black.
+I don’t know what they could possibly have presented as evidence besides the fact that Islam is the Black Man’s Religion ™ but they had her fooled.

 In Malaysia, the response I’ve gotten most often when I clarify that I’m actually an American is,